 Kumbh Mela – World’s largest religious congregation

-This auspicious congregation of people is the remark of unity and integrity to perform the religious activity happily.
-Apart from Hindus, many of people from other religions, take part in this Kumbh Mela and attend all the rituals and performance by whole heart.
-This is the attraction point of many tourists as well because it is the chance to watch devotion of Hindus towards the god and his existence.
-People participating in the Mela are from different walks of life but they all have one thing common which is to lead a pure life showing the power of humanity.
+This congregation of people is a mark of unity, integrity and happiness.
+Apart from Hindus, many people from other religions take part in Kumbh Mela and attend all the rituals and performances with a whole heart.
+This attracts many tourists as well because it is the chance to watch the devotion of Hindus towards god and his existence.
+Everyone is most welcome and encouraged to take part in all aspects of the mela.